 We are all these women.
 Perhaps we haven’t been abused or been diagnosed with a life-altering illness, but we have all faced adversity.
 And adversity makes us grow.
 It’s like healing from a small paper cut and gaining faith that our bodies can also heal from larger physical wounds.

 We learn that we can heal emotionally from going through the smaller emotional road bumps in life.
 Perhaps we found tools during those dark hours that helped us survive like surrounding ourselves in nature, exercising, finding a therapist, or relying on close friendships.
 Because we’ve survived before, we realize that this means we can survive again.
 Like a muscle that grows from being torn apart during exercise, we grow from the lessons that we go through in life.
 We become stronger.

 This growth is where I found the inspiration for my painting about strength.
 If you’ve followed my blog for a while, you know that some of my earlier paintings were of darker emotions.
 They portrayed a dark time in my journey and the insecure feelings that came from it.

 I thought long and hard about what positive emotions came during and after I healed.
 I realized that I truly did feel stronger, and so was born “Roots”.

-In this painting, her eyes are focused intently on a bright future.
+In this painting, she looks to a bright future.
 The branches, almost a part of her, represent reaching out for new goals, and hint at the strong roots she is growing to hold her firm through the storms of life.
 The flowers portray that she has grown strong enough to bloom, and also portray her femininity as a strength in and of its own.
 Part of the painting was left “unfinished” to show that she will always be growing, and that this is okay.